flutter/website/assets-and-images.md

 [`DefaultAssetBundle`](http://docs.flutter.io/flutter/widgets/DefaultAssetBundle/of.html)
 class from inside of a widget's `build` method.

-For example, the dark background from the asset declarations above can be loaded from inside a widget's `build` method like so:
+For example, your app can load the dark background image from the asset declarations above:

     Widget build(BuildContext context) {
       ...